lockss/lockss-rtd-manual/docs/configuring.rst

 Storage Areas
 -------------

 The LOCKSS system needs several kinds of storage areas, as described in the :ref:`Storage` section.
-See also the :ref:`Network-Attached Storage` section for important information about performance requirements for these storage areas.
+See also the :ref:`Storage` section for important information about performance requirements for these storage areas.

 Depending on your host system's layout, these storage areas may all be the same, or all be different mount points or paths.
 Each path must be writeable by the ``lockss`` user.